Tiny-Foxes/OutfoxPTBR/README.md

 ### EN

-Versions are noted inside the .ini file in order to make it clear what version of StepMania the translation is based on.
-For example: if a file contains "# Version: 4.5.8 Alpha Rev 2", it means it was made for Stepmania 5.3 Alpha 4.5.8.
+Versions are noted inside the .ini file in order to make it clear what version of OutFox the translation is based on.
+For example: if a file contains "# Version: 4.5.8 Alpha Rev 2", it means it was made for OutFox Alpha 4.5.8.

 "Rev" stands for revision.
 This is meant to help determine when the file was released.
-Rev 1 files are always bundled with their respective StepMania version by default.
+Rev 1 files are always bundled with their respective OutFox version by default.
 If it's labeled as Rev 2 (or higher), then it means they've been released after their corresponding version, and requires manual installation (except if a hotfix patch was launched, then it will include the latest revision at the time).

 ### pt-BR

-As versões são destacadas dentro do arquivo .ini para deixar claro em qual versão do StepMania a tradução se baseia.
-Por exemplo: se um arquivo contém "# Version: 4.5.8 Alpha Rev 2", significa que foi feito para o Stepmania 5.3 Alpha 4.5.8.
+As versões são destacadas dentro do arquivo .ini para deixar claro em qual versão do OutFox a tradução se baseia.
+Por exemplo: se um arquivo contém "# Version: 4.5.8 Alpha Rev 2", significa que foi feito para o OutFox Alpha 4.5.8.

 "Rev" significa revisão.
 Isso serve para ajudar a determinar quando o arquivo foi lançado.
-Os arquivos Rev 1 são sempre disponibilizados com sua respectiva versão do StepMania por padrão.
+Os arquivos Rev 1 são sempre disponibilizados com sua respectiva versão do OutFox por padrão.
 Caso rotulado como Rev 2 (ou superior), significa que foram liberados após a versão correspondente e requerem instalação manual (exceto se um patch de hotfix foi lançado, neste caso ele incluirá a revisão mais recente até então).

 ## Credits / Créditos